OWNING & USING A BOAT

-If you are buying through a broker, he/she will administer the whole process and will communicate with you throughout to ensure it runs smoothly.
-If you are buying privately, the process will be determined by what you agree with the seller; above all, you must ensure he/she is the legitimate owner and that any additional owners or finance companies interests are disclosed.
+If you are buying through a broker, they will administer the whole process and will communicate with you throughout to ensure it runs smoothly.
+If you are buying privately, the process will be determined by what you agree with the seller; above all, you must ensure they re the legitimate owner and that any additional owners or finance companies interests are disclosed.
 If you are unsure about any aspect of the buying or selling process, please contact us and we will be only too pleased to help.

 Can I get finance to buy a boat?

 Yes, marine finance is available from specialist providers and there are links on the Boat Sales page to obtain quotes for any vessels you are interested in.

 There are numerous marine insurance specialists and a quick internet search will bring up a selection of them.
 We are introducers for GJW and Knox-Johnston and links to their online quote facilities are located on the insurance page of our website.